 Reaching a larger talent pool with your job postings could be a good first step and may be no higher in costs than the conventional advertising you currently do.

-- regional or industry career fairs—see Alberta Job & Career Fairs for a listing of Alberta fairs by date and Career Events for a listing of Alberta fairs by region
+- Regional or industry career fairs—see job fairs in Alberta for a listing of Alberta fairs by date and Career Events for a listing of Alberta fairs by region

 Reach out to your local economic development agencies:

 Talk with other local employers who may have similar needs.
 They may interview a candidate that isn’t a fit for them but would be for your business, or they might know of a job applicant’s spouse or family member who will also be looking for work if they move to your community.

 Also look outside the pool of candidates you normally look for.
 Target underemployed populations such as youth, people with disabilities, or members of the Indigenous community.

 Train to retain